istio/istio.io/content/docs/reference/config/authorization/constraints-and-properties/index.md

 | `destination.user` | The identity of the destination workload | YES | `destination.user` | `["bookinfo-productpage"]` |
 | `request.headers` | HTTP request headers, The actual header name is surrounded by brackets | NO | `request.headers[X-Custom-Token]` | `["abc123"]` |

-## Available Properties
+## Supported Properties

-The following table lists the currently supported keys in Properties.
+The following table lists the currently supported keys for the `properties` field:

 | Name | Description | Supported for TCP services | Key Example | Value Example |
 |------|-------------|----------------------------|-------------|---------------|